Does the library have tax forms?

 No, the library does not have a laminating machine available for public use.
 For a list of places in the Marshall area that offer this service, click here.

 Does the library have a public notary?

 Yes, on a limited basis.
 Please call 269-781-7821 ext.
-13 to reserve a time to meet with the notary.
+0 to be referred to one of our notaries.
 For a list of other places in the Marshall area that offer public notary service, click here.